Skip to content

 Future

-The “new” Malcolm X Park will be a more beautiful and inviting space for all people to gather, have fun, explore nature, and relax.
-By strengthening the park’s connection to the Fall Kill Creek, it also will be an outstanding place for schoolchildren to engage in hands-on lessons about this Hudson River tributary, explore the creek’s wildlife, and join in efforts to keep it clean.
+Malcolm X Park will continue to be a beautiful and inviting space for all people to gather, have fun, explore nature, and relax.
+By strengthening the park’s connection to the Fall Kill Creek, it aims to be an outstanding place for schoolchildren to engage in hands-on lessons about this Hudson River tributary, explore the creek’s wildlife, and join in efforts to keep it clean.

 Future